Appliance Installation Instructions

 To follow the directions easily, it can be helpful to place each component left-to-right, as pictured above.

-For best results, contact your provider to check and optimize your internet connection.
+For best results, contact your provider to check and optimize your internet connection before installation.

-Have your Wi-Fi router console credentials available - for signing in for adjusting settings and controls.
+Have your Wi-Fi router console credentials available - for signing in to adjust settings and controls for the router.

 Check your WiFi router's manufacturer online for the login information and default admin name and password.